Skip to main content

 Risk Assessment

-Risk assessments must be repeated on a defined schedule and whenever material changes are made to the AI system, its data inputs, its use case, or its deployment context.
-A static, one-time assessment does not satisfy TRAIGA's ongoing oversight requirements.
+We recommend repeating reviews on a defined schedule and whenever you make material changes to a system, its data inputs, its use case, or its deployment context.
+A living assessment is more persuasive evidence of good-faith governance than a one-time snapshot.

 Risk Scoring Engine